angep72/link/Draftapi/api/README.md

 ## State Management

-### **Provider** for State Management
+### **seState** for State Management

-Provider was used to centralize the app's state and pass it down to the relevant widgets.
+setState was used to centralize the app's state and pass it down to the relevant widgets.

 #### 1. Weather Data State
 - A class extending **ChangeNotifier** is used to manage and store the weather data.